 A Scottish tradition that is also known as Hecatine.
 It encompasses many of the festivals and celebrations of the Scottish.

 A mix of Celtic/Druidic practices that heavily focuses on the elements, nature and the Ancient Ones.
-It also has concentrations in healing and nature-related magick, pertaining to plants, animals and stones.
+It also has concentrations in healing and nature-related magic, pertaining to plants, animals and stones.
 This tradition is commonly linked to Neo-Pagan sects.

 Recommended Reading: The Book of Celtic Magic: Transformative Teachings from the Cauldron of Awen by Kristoffer Hughes